samcorzine/text-similarity/README.md

 The api accepts two text passages, and scores them in similarity from 0.0 (completely dissimilar) to 1.0 (the same).

-Here's some example usages, navigate to a second terminal to use as a client.
+Some example request data can be found in the test-data directory.
+Here's some example curl requests hitting the api with the test data.
+Navigate to a second terminal to use as a client, and you can run any of the below commands to receive a score.

 A text compared to itself: